-Technical Assistance Technical assistance refers to the transfers of skills and knowledge that can be useful in improving the working of government.
-Some estimates suggest that around one quarter of official aid comes in this form.15 Some people refer to technical assistance as phantom aid, since it is often dispersed via international consultants who reside in the donor country.
-Evaluating the returns to technical assistance is notorious difficult, and is likely to be specific to the context and the nature of the intervention in question.
+Technical Assistance Technical assistance refers to the transfers of skills and knowledge that can be useful in improving how government works.
+Estimates from the OECD (2010b) suggest at least one sixth of direct official aid in 2008 is given in this form.
+Some people refer to technical assistance as phantom aid, since it is often dispersed via international consultants who reside in the donor country.
+Evaluating the returns to technical assistance is notoriously difficult, and is likely to be specific to the context and the nature of the intervention in question.
 Technical assistance can come in many forms.
 Our model suggests a focus on two of these: (i) efforts to increase the benefits or reduce the costs of providing public goods, and (ii) efforts to lower the cost of investing in state capacity.
 We will discuss these two cases here and demonstrate how their impact can be thought of in our analytical framework.

 Consider first technical assistance that helps to identify good projects.
 This can be represented in the model as an attempt to raise α or φ .
-An important line of development research in recent years has used randomized control trials (RCTs) to identify the value of public interventions.16 These can be thought of as trying to find ways of better allocating resources to public
+An important line of development research in recent years has used randomized control trials (RCTs) to identify the value of public interventions.
+19 These can be thought of as trying to find ways of better allocating resources to public goods by identifying high benefit interventions.
+Such interventions also raise the investments in state capacity (by Propositions 4 and 5).
+For given θ , it also makes it less likely that there will be conflict (by Proposition 2) and increases the probability of creating a common-interest state.
+We record this as: